Technical analysis

 if (-not $mfaCapable) {

 $verdict.Add("LAYER 3: FAIL — user has no MFA-capable method.
-Issue a Temporary Access Pass to bootstrap.")
+Issue a TAP.")

 }

-# --- LAYER 4: Recent MFA freshness ---
+# Layer 4: Recent MFA freshness

 $recentSignIn = Get-MgAuditLogSignIn -Filter "userPrincipalName eq '$($user.UserPrincipalName)'" `